hello-robot/stretch_ros2/README.md

 ![](./images/banner.png)

-## ROS Noetic Development Branch
+## ROS2 Galactic Development Branch

-This is a development branch that we are using to port *stretch_ros* to ROS Noetic, Python 3, and Ubuntu 20.04.
-We plan to begin shipping this version preinstalled on Stretch RE1 robots at the end of the summer of 2021.
-It is in a usable state, but has known limitations that we've listed below.
+This is a development branch that we are using to port [stretch_ros](https://github.com/hello-robot/stretch_ros) to ROS2 Galactic, Python 3, and Ubuntu 20.04.
+We plan to begin shipping this version preinstalled on Stretch RE1 robots in the future.
+It is **not in a usable state**.
 It is also unstable, since we are actively conducting development in this branch.
 Since we have performed limited testing, you may encounter unexpected behaviors.
 Also, installation **requires Ubuntu 20.04 on a second partition** of your robot's hard drive.

 We are beginning to use this port internally at Hello Robot to test it, improve it, and add new capabilities.
-We also anticipate that some customers will begin working with this development branch.
-If you wish to try it, please see the [installation guide](install_noetic.md). **Both this branch and the installation guide are under active development.
-Please proceed with caution.**

-**Please file issues here and ask general questions on the [forum](https://forum.hello-robot.com)**.

 ## Known Issues

+No support for:

+ - Stretch Calibration
+ - Stretch Core
+ - Stretch Dashboard
+ - Stretch Deep Perception
+ - Stretch Demos
+ - Stretch Description
+ - Stretch FUNMAP
+ - Stretch Gazebo
+ - Stretch MoveIt Config
+ - Stretch Navigation
+ - Stretch OctoMap
+ - Stretch RTABMap
  - There is no support for the Respeaker Microphone Array.
  - There is no support for the Dexterous Wrist.